yZipperer/item-api/README.md

 <img alt="Version" src="https://img.shields.io/github/v/release/yZipperer/item-api">

 ## Overview:
   This is a product API for grocery and item data.
-It will return information including prices, names, images descriptions, ids, nutrition information (and USDA nutrition information on produce), and many more things.
+It will return information including prices, names, images descriptions, ids, nutrition information (USDA nutrition information on produce), and many more things.

   I built this API when I tried finding product data for a project, but couldn't find any that worked for my needs.
-The database is small and only contains 81 products, but I work on adding more products every so often.
+The database is small and only contains 84 products, but I work on adding more products every so often.

   ### By the Numbers:
-    * 81 total items
+    * 84 total items
-    * 65 categories
+    * 70 categories
-    * 60 different brands
+    * 61 different brands
-    * $212.99 worth of products
+    * $217.87 worth of products
-    * 113,501 total calories
+    * 115,251 total calories

   ### Contents
     * names